Anika Goss

 Detroit, Michigan

-Anika Goss is the Chief Executive Officer of Detroit Future City (DFC), a think-and-do tank focused on land use and sustainability, community and economic development, and economic equity in Detroit.
+Anika Goss is the chief executive officer of Detroit Future City (DFC), a think-and-do tank focused on land use and sustainability, community and economic development, and economic equity in Detroit.
 Goss leads a team of experts to implement the DFC Strategic Framework, a comprehensive 50-year guide to decision making and investment in Detroit.
+Anika Goss is a leading force and visionary in Detroit’s revitalization, playing a crucial role in Detroit as an advocate for an equitable and sustainable future for the city.

-Since taking the helm of DFC, Goss has repositioned the organization to be laser-focused on the equitable implementation of its economic development, land use and sustainability, and research.
-After launching the Center for Equity, Engagement, and Research at DFC, Goss led the development of several significant research studies, including the 2019 release of “Growing Detroit’s African-American Middle Class” and the 2021 release of “The State of Economic Equity in Detroit”; along with a web-based dashboard that tracks overtime six indicators that illustrate the deep disparities that exist in Detroit and the region.
-She also has helped bolster the future of Detroit’s land use and sustainability by awarding over $330,000 in grants aimed at accelerating vacant land revitalization in Detroit and developing a dynamic community educational network of nearly 50 neighborhood leaders and nonprofits to develop standardized green stormwater infrastructure practices.
+Since taking the helm of DFC, Goss has repositioned the organization to be laser-focused on the equitable implementation of its community and economic development and land use and sustainability departments and launched the Center for Equity, Engagement, and Research.
+Goss has led the development of several significant research studies, including the 2019 release of “Growing Detroit’s African-American Middle Class” and the 2021 release of “The State of Economic Equity in Detroit,” along with a web-based dashboard that tracks over time six indicators that illustrate the deep disparities that exist in Detroit and the region.
+She also has helped bolster the future of Detroit’s land use and sustainability through awarding over $330,000 in grants aimed at accelerating vacant land revitalization in Detroit and developing a dynamic community educational network of nearly 50 neighborhood leaders and nonprofits to develop standardized green stormwater infrastructure practices.

 Goss joined the DFC after nearly 25 years of leadership in national and local roles in community development and non-profit management.
-Goss worked at the Local Initiatives Support Corporation (LISC) for 16 years, with her most recent post as Vice President of the Midwest Region.
-In this role, Goss provided leadership, strategic and technical support for seven LISC offices in cities across the Midwest and Pennsylvania that reported directly to her.
-Before this, Goss served as LISC’s Vice President of Sustainable Communities, where she led the organization’s new strategic efforts to implement comprehensive community development as part of its Building Sustainable Communities program.
+Goss worked at the Local Initiatives Support Corporation (LISC) for 16 years, with her most recent post as vice president of the Midwest region.
+In this role, Goss provided leadership, strategic and technical support for seven LISC offices in cities across the Midwest that reported directly to her.
+Her role included forging new partnerships, fund development support, program design and administrative leadership for LISC nationally.
+Before this, Goss served as LISC’s vice president of sustainable communities, where she led the organization’s new strategic efforts to implement comprehensive community development as part of its Building Sustainable Communities program.

 Goss’s work with LISC began in Detroit, where she served as the Detroit office executive director.
 She was noted for several major achievements while in this position, including managing a $40 million community development campaign, and designing and leading the campaign for the city’s first Land Bank Authority.